Amin Robinson

 He/Him

-Lifelong Medical Care Clinic Provider
+Lifelong Medical Care Provider

 Tim Nguyen is a practicing Physicians Assistant (PA) at the Glenn Burke Wellness Clinic (GBWC), a project of the Oakland LGBTQ Community Center.
 He has an undergraduate background in molecular and cell biology and health sciences from the University of California Berkeley.
 Tim completed his masters degree in kinesiology at SF State University, studying the effects of exercise on the immune system.
 He went on to complete his graduate training, obtaining a double masters in physician assistant studies and public health at Touro University California.
 While practicing primary care, he completed additional specialty certifications in HIV medicine with the AAHIVM and psychiatry, with the National PA Board.
 Clinically, Tim has been practicing primary care for the past eight years, with a clinical focus on psychiatry, HIV medicine, and LGBTQ health.
 Tim's hobbies include reading, drumming, gardening, hiking, and traveling.